Blog

 workplace retaliation man pointing at worker workplace retaliation man pointing at worker

 Workplace retaliation is a serious offense that can have long-lasting consequences for both the victim and the employer.
-If your workplace is trying to “get even” with you, you should know that California has employment laws against workplace retaliation.
+If your workplace is trying to “get even” with you, you should know that Pasadena has employment laws against workplace retaliation.

 By definition, workplace retaliation is when your employer tries to punish you for exercising your rights as a worker, such as receiving breaks, being paid at least minimum wage as set by California law, and working in an environment free from sexual harassment.